 Manchester is a popular city with a significant industrial history, a rich sport and music scene, and is one of the most visited destinations in the United Kingdom.
 We recently sent Pete and Zade, two of our Flight Centre Travel Experts, to this thriving British city.
 Read on for their top tips for travelling to, in and around Manchester, their favourite bars, restaurants and their take on the best things to do in the city.

-When is the best time to book flights to, and to travel to Manchester?
+When is the best time to book flights, and when is the best time to travel to Manchester?

 Best time to visit: This is one of the most common questions, as people generally want to visit during the British summer.
 This is when the city boasts warm weather and a calendar full of summer events.